Meet Our Team

 Munia Mostafa, Membership & Project Manager

 In October 2011, Munia joined the staff at the LWVO.
 She started as project coordinator for the Clean Air Promise Campaign, and she subsequently assumed management of LWVO communication and publications.
 Munia enjoys helping League members and local Leagues be a strong voice for good government in communities across Ohio.

 Prior to joining LWVO, Munia worked in several other nonprofit organizations including the Ohio Association of Nonprofit Organizations (OANO), the Downtown Albany Business Improvement District (BID) and Muslim Aid (a British International Relief and Development Agency).
 She holds a Master's degree in Communications with a concentration in Organizational Behavior from the University at Albany, State University of New York and another Master's degree in Design Management from the University for the Creative Arts (UCA), Farnham, England.
 She holds a Bachelor's degree in Graphic Design from the University of Sussex, England.
 Munia is a mother of two children and resides with her family in Upper Arlington, Ohio.

+Nazek joined the LWV Ohio staff in 2018 after graduating from the Ohio State University School of Public Affairs with a Master of Public Administration (MPA).
+She has more than 20 years of experience working with nonprofit organizations in different capacities, and is passionate about community engagement and social justice.
 Originally, from the New York metropolitan area, Nazek completed her undergraduate studies at William Paterson University in New Jersey, with a Bachelor of Arts in Political Science and Communication.
 Currently, she lives in Dublin, Ohio with her family.